+Update: Watch Tim Cook’s Keynote where he mentions the “data industrial complex“.
 Searching for tracking-free, track free, cookie free, no-track Internet didn’t bring up a strong list of useful websites.
 What it did bring up, when I searched, was advice from big Internet companies on how to track customers!
 So I’ve decided to create my own list.
-Here it is; and (if I remember) I’ll add to it over time.
-List first; personal opinion as to why … Continue reading Tracking-free Internet is Possible
+Here it is; and (if I remember) I’ll … Continue reading Tracking-free Internet is Possible

 © Trevor Barton, May 2018.
 When someone introduced me to the “Fermi Paradox” several years ago I felt troubled.
 I remember that, at the time, this weary and confused disposition was, perhaps, interpreted by the third party who dropped this “Fermi bombshell” as me being irrational, or just me “wanting to believe” in aliens – as many of us do – and therefore not wanting to … Continue reading The Fermi Paradox is Scientifically Redundant, Right?